 Ah, the 21st Century.
 We’re all in it, yet some marketing strategies are still hanging out in yesteryear.
 Internet, Digital, and Mobile Marketing are essential tools for successful advertising in this day in age, and it’s important to stay up to date on this ever-changing world of advertising.
 If you really think about it, your phone is your little pocket butler.
 It answers all your questions, gives you directions to go anywhere you want, summons your loved ones through texts and calls at a tap of a button, and SO.
 MUCH.
 MORE.
-Because of this unique connection we have with our phones, Mobile Market Domination is important and ideal for reaching existing and future consumers.
+Because of this unique connection we have with our phones, 5 Simple SEO Tips to Get Your Website Seen in Search Engines and Mobile Market Domination are important and ideal for reaching existing and future consumers.
 Although advertising for mobile devices is important, that’s just one bite of the elephant that is digital marketing.
 To truly get a grasp on the interworkings of the world wide web, we need to bow down to the all-powerful Google and learn its ways.

 As you should know by now, Google is much more than just a search engine.
 It is arguably one of the most subsidiary marketing tools any business in the 21st century can use to significantly improve its brand.
 We all know about the confusing world of Google Ads (previously known as AdWords), Google Analytics, and Google My Business, but Google is constantly coming up with new features and applications to keep their place as #1 (or Number Zero).
 As intimidating as Google may seem, they are not always successful.
 For example, in 2019 Google+ was laid to rest after a little over 4 years of activity once they realized they couldn’t compete.
 Other failures include Google Glass, Google Video, Dodgeball, Google Answers, and so many more.